JoannaKlosinska/fitnesscalendar/README.md

 [You can open this application here!](https://serene-crag-71591.herokuapp.com/)

 ## Getting started
-To get started with , clone the repo and then install the needed gems:
+To get started, clone the repo and then install the needed gems:
 ```
 $ bundle install --without production
 ```